 Did We mention the Chocolate Full-Body 75-Minutes massage?
 Or the standard post-treatment, fresh-fruit cocktail? — Yum!
 Also, the 60 Minutes Head Neck and Back massage cost 490,000 VND (21 USD).

 Hidden Hint: Walk-ins are welcome, but most treatments require preparation or availability of specifically trained therapists.
 Book to avoid disappointment.

 Belle Maison Hadana Hoi An Resort & Spa

 Address: 538 Cua Dai

 The Belle Maison Spa has such a comprehensive range of treatments with its natural and true organic products and ingredients.
 A few therapies worth mentioning are firstly their Signature Maison-Hoi An and Sports treatment — a very deep pressure massage.
 The words “strong pressure” appear quite a lot on the spa menu.
 But rest assured, there are plenty of relaxation treatments like Thai yoga and shiatsu body therapies, scrubs, wraps, and facials.

-In addition for more of a sensory delight, try the “Candles Therapy” — a massage with smooth, silky, nutrient-rich, melting wax.
+In addition to more of a sensory delight, try the “Candles Therapy” — a massage with smooth, silky, nutrient-rich, melting wax.
 Even pregnant mothers, children, and infants from three-months-old can enjoy special treatments.
-Also well-known brands Thann and Natural Rendez-Vous are the selected products for beauty treatments.
+Also, well-known brands Thann and Natural Rendez-Vous are the selected products for beauty treatments.

 The pool, great restaurant, and bar area, which surround the Maison Spa, provide a real haven in the Hoi An heat.
 It has adequate shading and covers from the hotel building, which makes this space a tranquil hideaway.
 Day visitors can use the pool area if they order from the restaurant and bar.
 60 Minutes Swedish massage 690,000 VND (30 USD).